Harmanjot-Singh-4/brazilian-ecommerce-growth-analysis/README.md

 Insight: Marketing budget should be reallocated from low-performing categories (like "Security & Services") into these "winners."

-3. The Retention Gap -
+3. The Repeat Purchase Rate -

-The Metric: Found a 3.12% customer retention rate.
+The Metric: Found a 3.12% Repeat Purchase Rate.

 Analysis: Despite 100% of states beating delivery deadlines, customers are not returning for second purchases.
 This indicates a need for post-purchase loyalty programs rather than faster shipping.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------